 Applicable securities regulations require intermediaries, on receipt of Meeting Materials that seek voting instructions from Beneficial Shareholders indirectly, to seek voting instructions from Beneficial Shareholders in advance of shareholders' meetings on Form 54-101F7.
 Every intermediary/broker has its own mailing procedures and provides its own return instructions, which should be carefully followed by Beneficial Shareholders in order to ensure that their Aurcana Shares are voted at the Meeting or any adjournment(s) thereof.
 Often, the form of proxy supplied to a Beneficial Shareholder by its broker is identical to the form of proxy provided to registered shareholders; however, its purpose is limited to instructing the registered shareholder how to vote on behalf of the Beneficial Shareholder.
 Beneficial Shareholders who wish to appear in person and vote at the Meeting should be appointed as their own representatives at the Meeting in accordance with the directions of their intermediaries and Form 54-101F7.
 Beneficial Shareholders can also write the name of someone else whom they wish to appoint to attend the Meeting and vote on their behalf.
 Unless prohibited by law, the person whose name is written in the space provided in Form 54-101F7 will have full authority to present matters to the Meeting and vote on all matters that are presented at the Meeting, even if those matters are not set out in Form 54-101F7 or this Circular.
 The majority of brokers now delegate responsibility for obtaining instructions from clients to Broadridge.
 Broadridge typically mails a voting instruction form in lieu of a form of proxy.
 Beneficial Shareholders are requested to complete and return the voting instruction form to Broadridge by mail or facsimile.
 Alternatively, Beneficial Shareholders can call a toll-free telephone number to vote the shares held by them or access Broadridge's dedicated voting website to deliver their voting instructions.
-Broadridge will then provide aggregate voting instructions to Aurcana Shares to be represented at the Meeting or any adjournment thereof.
+Broadridge will then provide aggregate voting instructions to Aurcana's transfer agent and registrar, which will tabulate the results and provide appropriate instructions respecting the voting of Aurcana Shares to be represented at the Meeting or any adjournment thereof.